zama-ai/fhevm/docs/references/functions.md

 That can only be done during transactions and not on an `eth_call` RPC method, because PRNG state needs to be mutated on-chain during generation.

-> **_WARNING:_** Not for use in production!
-Currently, integers are generated
-> in the plain via a PRNG whose seed and state are public, with the state being
-> on-chain.
-An FHE-based PRNG is coming soon, where the seed and state will be
-> encrypted.

 ### Example